Calendar of Activities for 2026

 October

-Join our annual global coding challenge and join over 44 000 young people to code digital solutions.
+Join our annual global coding challenge and join young people around the world to code digital solutions.
 For past projects and to learn more, visit the Moonhack website.

 Get spooky with our super fun ghost themed projects this Halloween, like Ghostbusters - a ghost catching game.